Trans Studio Makassar: Background

 Trans Studio is located on the main road of Metro Tanjung Bunga Street, Makassar.
-The 2.7 ha indoor theme park consists four zones with 22 features and rides, which is able to hold 5,000 people.
+The 2.7 ha indoor theme park consists four zones with 22 features and rides, which can hold 5,000 people.
 Trans Studio is developed under the management of PT.
 Trans Kalla, a partnership between Para Group and Kalla Group.
-Chairul Tanjung, the founder and the owner of Para Group, is the number 18th richest Indonesian businessman.
-He owns Bank Mega and television broadcasting company, Trans Corp.
-In fact, Trans Corp, who operates private television stations TransTv and TV7, is the first television station ever to own an indoor theme park.
+Chairul Tanjung, the founder and the owner of Para Group, owns Bank Mega and television broadcasting company, Trans Corp.
+Trans Corp operates the private television stations TransTv and TV7 and is the first television station ever to own an indoor theme park.
 On the other hand, Kalla Groups is owned by Jusuf Kalla, former Vice President of Indonesia.
 Together, Chairul Tanjung and Jusuf Kalla created PT.
 Trans Kalla in 2007.
 Para Group is responsible for funding and constructing the entire facility, while Kalla Group is responsible for providing the land.
 Para Group holds 55 percent of the share and Kalla Group holds 45 percent.

 Design

-Trans Studio Theme Park was conceptually designed by the Goddard Group, a Los Angeles-based entertainment firm responsible for many attractions at Universal Studios and Six Flags.
+Trans Studio Theme Park was conceptually designed by the Goddard Group, a Los Angeles–based entertainment firm responsible for many attractions at Universal Studios and Six Flags.
 The project was overseen by Gary Goddard (CEO), Barry Kemper (Producer), and Taylor Jeffs (Creative Director).
 Contributing designers include Christian Hope, Mick Reinman, Bob Baranick, Brent Kato, Phil Mendez, and Kohei Nakajima.
 The park's graphic identity was designed by Lee Roe.

 Trans Studio World

 Trans Studio World is a Mega Development project under the management of PT.
 Trans Kalla.
 The project includes Trans Studio (largest indoor theme park as of 2009), Trans Walk and Rodeo Drive, Trans Hotel, residential area, recreational beach area, and office area.
 This giant project takes investment more than IDR 3 trillions (approximately USD 312 million), and one-third of the investment goes to Trans Studio.
 Exactly 50 percent of the fund for Trans Studio World project comes from bank loan from BRI and the rest is from loan from other banks, stock share holder, and the company's internal cash.
-The Director of Trans Studio Management, Wibowo Iman Sumantri, has confirmed the expense of Trans Studio reached IDR 1 trillion (USD 104 million).
+The Director of Trans Studio Management, Wibowo Iman Sumantri, has confirmed the expense of Trans Studio that has reached IDR 1 trillion (USD 104 million).
 On the other hand, Budiman Wijaya, the director of Trans Kalla Management, confirms that the cost of the rides themselves already exceeds IDR 300 million (USD 30,000).
 Yet, the management is still optimistic that this project will bring fortune to them.